BOJIT/matlabplusplus/README.md

 # MATLAB++
-A collection of MATLAB tools and utilities that make MATLAB less absurd!
+A collection of `MATLAB` tools and utilities that make MATLAB less absurd!
+Mostly tested with `MATLAB r2021a`, but aims to be backwards-compatible to `r2019b`.

 ## Installation